AlexProgrammerDE/SoulFire/README.md

 ## 🍿 Version support

-SoulFire supports many version of Minecraft, including releases, april fools snapshots, beta, alpha, classic ( including [CPE](https://wiki.vg/Classic_Protocol_Extension)) and even Minecraft Bedrock edition, and that includes every single subversion, not just a few specific versions.
+SoulFire supports many versions of Minecraft, including releases, april fools snapshots, beta, alpha, classic (including [CPE](https://wiki.vg/Classic_Protocol_Extension)) and even Minecraft Bedrock edition, and that includes every single subversion, not just a few specific versions.

-You can find a up-to-date list of supported versions in the [documentation](https://soulfiremc.com/docs/usage/versions).
+You can find an up-to-date list of supported versions in the [documentation](https://soulfiremc.com/docs/usage/versions).

 ### How does this work?